-One of Thrive's main competitors is Elegant Themes.
+One of Thrive Themes main competitors is Elegant Themes.
 These two companies come from similar backgrounds, and both began as theme builders but later branched out into custom plugins and other more complex tools that serve a wider range of needs.

 As one of the Thrive Themes’ main competitors, Elegant Themes offers two main options that most directly challenge Thrive tools, and these are Divi, their page builder, and Bloom, their opt-in form plugin.

-The Divi Builder is a professionally crafted page builder that comes with premium features.
-While the Divi builder excels in a lot of areas and offers a lot of interesting features, it's not as simple to use as Thrive Architect in my opinion.
+The Divi Builder by Elegant Themes is a professionally crafted page builder that comes with premium features.
+While the Divi builder excels in a lot of areas and offers a lot of interesting features, it’s not as simple to use as Thrive Architect in my opinion.

 Similar to Thrive Architect, it can also be integrated into your WordPress site to help you create pages of your own design.
 Both these tools have features that are similar, which makes it difficult to declare the best between them.